gofish/polyadicts/README.md

 ## Overview

-The `polyadicts` C library and Python module implements a simple API for encapsulation of arbitrary binary data within *n*-tuples.

-The binary format makes use of 7-bit variable length unsigned integers (varint).
-Effort has been made to reduce memory allocation and copying on reads via field indexing and shared buffers.
+The `polyadicts` C library and Python module provides an elemental API for encapsulation of binary data as packed *n*-tuples.
+The format makes use of 7-bit variable length unsigned integers (varints) for size information.

 ## Building